Search

 Kiddushin 12

 More opinions are brought about why Beit Shammai require a dinar for marriage.
-The gemara moves to explain Beit Hillel’s opinion that she can be married with a pruta.
+Beit Hillel’s holds that a woman can be betrothed with a pruta.
 What is the value of that pruta?
 What if the item is something that fluctuates in value?
 What if it was worth less but somewhere else could be worth a pruta?
 What if after the fact there is a question about the marriage and the current value is a pruta but it may have been worth more earlier when the marriage took place?
-Rav instituted lashes for people who did various things including getting betrothed without prearranging, or in the marketplace and or through having sexual relations.
+Several actual cases are brought.
+Rav instituted lashes for people who did various things including getting betrothed without prearranging, or in the marketplace, or by betrothal through intercourse.
 The latter, while permitted by the Torah, was frowned upon by the rabbis.

 The Gemara rejects this suggestion: This cannot enter your mind, as the halakha of deduction must be similar to the halakha of designation, i.e., the process by which a master designates his Hebrew maidservant as a wife for him or his son (Exodus 21:8–9).
 Just as with designation, although the halakha is that if he desires, he may designate her and if he does not desire, he is not required to designate her, nevertheless anywhere that he cannot designate her, e.g., in a case where they are related and she is therefore forbidden to him, her sale is not a valid sale, so too here, with regard to her redemption, anywhere that she cannot deduct an amount from her purchase price, her sale is not a valid sale.